 For more information, please see our fundraising FAQs.

-If the donation is from a company or branch with which you have a Neighbourly relationship there will be options for you to associate the funds with that branch or company.
-Once you've done this the company will receive a notification and be able to view the donation online.
+If the donation is from a company or branch with which you have a Neighbourly relationship there will be options for you to associate the funds with that company.
+Once you've done this, the company will receive a notification and be able to view the donation online.

 Please contact us to request deletion of your page.